HYLODE/HyUi/dev/steve/log.md

 # Running notes log

+## 2022-07-18t22:49:02
+working with beds
+synthetic version now made that returns all census beds in parameterised query using sqlite as the transport layer now need to make mock data

 ## 2022-07-07 15:05:06
 build simple skeleton of beds
 data driven so use sql to define what are likely beds